 This calculation determines the percentage of federal funds that have been earned by the student at the time of withdrawal and the amount of unearned funds that must be returned to the federal program.
 For more information, see the financial aid web page on the SCNM web site, or consult the Financial Aid Office.

 A medical/compassionate withdrawal request may be submitted to the Academic Progress Committee through the Office of the Dean of Students.
 Requests are considered in cases in which serious illness/injury or extreme personal circumstances beyond the student’s control prevents a student from continuing his/her classes and an incomplete or other arrangement with the faculty member is not possible.
-Applications for withdrawal require documentation.
+Applications for medical withdrawal require documentation.
 A student who receives an incomplete for any course has one calendar year or four consecutive quarters to complete the outstanding work and receive a grade before the “I” is changed to a “WD.”

 Students withdrawing for military deployment must attach a copy of the military order to the withdrawal form.
 Grades of WD for withdrawal are recorded on the oﬃcial academic record; these grades are non-penalizing.
 All tuition and fees paid by the student for the quarter from which the student is withdrawing will be refunded at a rate of 100%.
 If the student is withdrawing after the 70% completion point (excluding intensives) and was granted approved incompletes by the faculty member, the student is not eligible for tuition refund.
 The student has one calendar year or four consecutive quarters to complete the outstanding work and receive a grade before the “I” changes to a “WD.”